TracyVy/Bio_Page/README.md

 - A sticky footer with social media icons.
 - HTML, CSS, and Bootstrap container framework.
 - Inquiry form
+- Github links to other projects

 # Future developments

 - [ ] Capturing data in inquiry form into a database.
 - [ ] Stripe API call
+- [ ] More Github links